 Sexual Assault Examination Guidelines

-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will demonstrate an understanding of the forensic examination process, including collecting, preserving, and documenting forensic evidence according to Texas legal standards.
-Specific learning objectives include:
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will demonstrate an understanding of the forensic sexual assault evidence collection process, including obtaining a history and collecting, preserving, and documenting forensic evidence according to Texas legal standards.
+Specific learning objectives to address potential knowledge gaps include:

 TABLE OF CONTENTS

 Survivors of sexual assault in Texas have the legal right to a forensic exam if they report the assault within 120 hours.
 These individuals, therefore, require professional caregivers who are trained to collect evidence in an effective and compassionate manner.